arberiii/Bloom-clock/README.md

 # Testing
-It is assumed that script run_auto.sh is up and running.
+(It is assumed that script run_auto.sh is up and running) Run tests:

-Run tests:

 godog